 They are known as Las Hermanas Coraje, two sisters who share one wicked heart.
-They are a perfect storm, fueled by malice, lies and unmitigated rage.
+They are a perfect Cat 5 storm, with a swirling eye powered by malice, lies and unmitigated rage.
 So pure is their misery, they will destroy everything in their wake, especially if it involves your being — gasp! — happy!

-The younger sister lived in her spacious, made to order home in a land known for its arid, beige privacy.
-She took flight to this hamlet, putting as much distance as she could between her carefully composed life and her secret shame.
+The younger sister lived in her spacious, made to order home in a land known for its arid and beige cloistered privacy.
+She took flight to this aspirational hamlet, putting as much distance as she could between her carefully curated life and her secret shame.
 She didn’t want anyone to know that she came from a world of immigrants parents, homeboy relatives and an iron maiden grandmother who spoke no English.

-She wasn’t “nacida corriente.”
-She was the Girl with Olive Skin, almost Mediterranean, if you will.
+She wasn’t “nacida corriente” or “naca.”
+She was The Girl with Olive Skin, almost Mediterranea if you will.
 She had to have the right schools, the right friends, the right life she felt was her true birthright at any cost.
 Her family’s economic and social status be damned.
 She refused the middle class nightmare sustained by a coarse but charming father who ran a carpeting business, one he ran into the ground.
 She’d be damned if she ever let the evils of shag carpet ruin her destiny of blond wood floors and golf trips.

 She would see the world through a camera lens, documenting world history by joining the military.
 But when she came home, she discovered that she still couldn’t stand center stage.
 She remained a bit player, despite her many accomplishments.
 She was still being overshadowed by most members of her family.
 How ironic that she would foster a career of bit parts that mirrored aspects of her real life.

-Caught in between these desperate women was the older brother who strived to be a duplicate of the man whose name he carried.
+Caught in between these desperate women was their only brother who strived to be a duplicate of the man whose name he carried.
 He existed as a text book case of arrested development.
 He may have inherited his father’s desire to tell a story, yet he did so with none of the macho swagger and charm that made Dad a legend within the family.

-Despite his broad build, he swayed under the weight of his father’s legacy.
+Despite his broad build, he struggled under the weight of his father’s legacy.
 He dreamed of a house by the sea, of an idealized singleton life and national media attention.
 Yet despite his being humbled by the racial politics of his career, he settled for an idealized, yet ultimately carbon copy of his parents’ life.
 The house by the sea was decidedly inland and he was marooned by his own inability to mature.
-Even cats called him a pussy.
 This was a man who chose being kept by his mother and sisters from evolving into manhood in the name of protecting the peace.. and his own sanity.
 They carried his balls in their sensible bags and he did nothing to get them back.
+Even cats called him a pussy.

 These are the major players.
 These are the central roles in a drama that unfolds with increasing venom and selfishness.
 Am I embellishing any of this?
 That’s for me to know.
 But I have no interest in protecting the innocent as they are anything but deserving of protection at this point.
 I have been struggling to find a way to unburden myself of how I feel about my family of late.
 Not my immediate family, my extended family.
 Tough times are being experienced by the people I care about.
 We have reached an age where we are losing people closest to us.
 Cancer.
 Alzheimer’s.
 Age.
 Mothers.
 Fathers.
 Brothers.
 Sisters.
 Uncles.
 Aunts.
 Cousins.
 Everyone I love.
 Life and death are happening to all of us and these assholes are actually fighting for screen time?

-It isn’t that any of us is choosing sides.
-It is our reaction to his actually pulling focus away from the gravity of our aunt’s situation.
+It isn’t that any of us wants to have to choose a side, but that became an inevitability.
+They forced our hand as a result of his actually pulling focus away from the gravity of our aunt’s situation.
 What is appalling and what is so disappointing is: 1) the manner in which he’s chosen to handle his failing marriage, and, 2) the fact that he thinks this is the time to issue ultimatums on family loyalty.
 What.
 The.
 Fuck!

-Meanwhile, las hermanas are in the background, stirring the pot like the witches that appear at the opening of Shakespeare’s Macbeth.
+Meanwhile, las hermanas are in the background, stirring the pot like the witches in some demented coven.
 They have sprung from a special hell to unload the same message of enforced distancing to their nieces, who are also their goddaughters.
-All I can do is shake my head over their recent phone calls, peppered with such overripe novela dialogue as, “I choose to have only positive energy around me now!” or “I’m cutting out the negative people in my life!”
+All I can do is shake my head over their recent phone calls, peppered with such overripe dialogue as, “I choose to have only positive energy around me now!” or “I’m cutting out the negative people in my life!”
 Again, how is it you can make such calls, which were supposedly made in the name of support, only to turn the entire conversation around to focus on you and your needs?
-All while your nieces’ mother is fighting for her life in the next room?!?
+All the while your nieces’ mother is fighting for her life in the next room?!?

 But the worst part of this?
 The B plot, where las hermanas Coraje maneuver and plot the destruction of their brother’s marriage.
 This is where my cousin in-law needs to take a page from the Katie Holmes Playbook.
-Lord knows La Prima Coraje has been trying to repair whatever damage has been caused by her union with the Ball Less Wonder.
-But with the sisters Grimm making sure every avenue is razed, La Prima Coraje is running out of reasons to stay.
+Lord knows La Prima Coraje has been trying to repair whatever damage has been caused to her union with The Ball Less Wonder, her husband.
+But with the sisters in-law Grimm making sure every off-ramp leading to sanity is razed, La Prima Coraje is running out of reasons to stay.
 Don’t miss this episode recap, where the younger Hermana Coraje (with her frigid husband in tow) take Hermano C to a divorce lawyer without his wife’s knowledge!
 Oh, and you’ll thrill to the cameo appearance of the elder Hermana Coraje, who makes sure to phone in to this pow wow so she can contribute her thoughts via speaker!
-(And, wait until you see the scenes for next week, when las hermanas counsel their hermano to, yes, text his ex-girlfriends.
+And, wait until you see the scenes for next week, when las hermanas counsel their hermano to, yes, text his ex-girlfriends.

-As one side of my family prepares itself for the loss of a parent, the other side of the same family is enduring the loss of their compassion and sanity.
+As one side of my family prepared itself for the loss of a parent, the other side of the same family flaunted the loss of their compassion and sanity.
 Somewhere in all of this, my immediate family is in the middle.
-Apparently they are dwelling on how everyone is choosing sides now, a state of affairs the saddens me to no end.
+Apparently they preferred to dwell on how everyone decided to choose sides, a state of affairs the saddened me to no end.
 Because it didn’t have to turn into this.
 From the conversations that I’ve had with my younger cousins, who are also my goddaughters, it appears we are part of the problem for being “negative people.”

-I know we can be a very meddlesome unit.
-I don’t know how it is in your family, but mine can be a smidge overwhelming.
+I know my family can be a very meddlesome unit.
+I don’t know how it is in your other tribes, but mine can be a smidge overwhelming.
 Everyone has an opinion and it doesn’t matter the topic, either.
 From the outside, it can appear that we are rather antagonistic.
 Plenty of button pushing goes on this group, but there’s never any malicious intent.
-I like to think my parents created a tribe of too many chiefs and not enough indians, but that’s another story.
+I like to think my parents created a nation of too many chiefs and not enough indians, but that’s another story.

 We are not always acting at fever pitch, screaming, “Sergio!
 Sueltame!
 Esta es mi hacienda!” or “Largase de aqui, babosa!” or “Vieja zorra!
 Te voy a dar una paliza que nunca vas a olvidar!”
 We have never resorted to pulling hair, slapping each other silly or plotting to destroy the Carrington family once and for all.
 Apparently, some of us do see the world in such terms.
 But my extended family has turned what should have been a defining moment into something that trivializes their humanity in the process.
 Here the sins of their parents have been internalized and manifested into something beyond cruel and narcissistic.

 Is it my place to put all of this down in black and white?
 No, but I’m doing it anyway.
 I have always been the one to defend them, to not let the animosity boil over, to try and meet them halfway.
 But I can’t do it anymore.
-When you say the word “family” in the Latino context, it encompasses a large number of people.
-Several of my white friends have to remind themselves of that whenever I start a sentence, “My family is…” I still see them as my family, even with this line drawn across the sand.
+When you say the word “family” in the Latinx context, it encompasses a large number of people.
+I still see them as my family, even with this line drawn in the sand.

 They can declare that we are all just jealous and envious of their material lives.
 Yet, they can’t ignore the facts.
 My father helped them when their father needed assistance.
 My uncle took them in when they had nowhere else to go, offering shelter at great sacrifice to his own family.
 We were there when their father died without fail or judgment.
 We were there when their grandmother died, a woman who either ignored us or kept us at arm’s length when we were children.
 I delivered her eulogy, even though my own heart was conflicted.
 Why would we as jealous or envious people EVER take such steps to help them?
 Yet, the damage is done.
 All that self-editing has taken a personal angle.
 We are being erased, too.